Ghost of Yōtei

 Ghost of Yōtei is a 2025 action-adventure game developed by Sucker Punch Productions and published by Sony Interactive Entertainment.
 It is a standalone sequel to the 2020 game Ghost of Tsushima.
 Set in 1603 in Ezo, Japan, the story follows Atsu, a mercenary seeking vengeance against the "Yōtei Six" for slaughtering her family sixteen years prior.

 Ghost of Yōtei was released for the PlayStation 5 on October 2, 2025.
 It received generally positive reviews and sold over 3.3 million copies by November 2025.
+The game won "Adventure Game of the Year" at the 29th Annual D.I.C.E.
+Awards.
+A multiplayer mode titled Ghost of Yōtei: Legends was released in March 2026, and the game's Complete Edition, featuring new DLC, in the form of both Legends, a single-player narrative-expansion titled Echoes of Sekigahara, and a survival mode titled "Most Wanted", will be released on October 1, 2026.